Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

 No matter how innovative or utilitarian a new platform may be, all modern technologies require a catalyst to operate.
 For most devices, this requirement translates into a lithium-based power source.
 Nowadays, almost everything we use runs on the silver-white metal.
 Logically, the idea of buying lithium stocks is a frequently made suggestion.

 However, the markets sometimes deploy their own logic, which seemingly runs counter to the fundamentals.
 For instance, industry demand for lithium remains robust, and is likely to increase as electronics manufacturers pump out smart devices.
-Yet the benchmark exchange-traded fund Global X Lithium ETF (NYSEARCA:LIT) is down more than 20% over the past year.
+Yet the benchmark exchange-traded fund Global X Lithium ETF (NYSEARCA:LIT) is down approximately 19% over the past year.

 Why the disconnect between lithium stocks and underlying industry demand?
 Mostly, experts in the field forecast an overabundance of supply due to mining companies ramping-up production.
 Additionally, last year Morgan Stanley analysts predicted a massive drop in the commodity’s price over the next few years that could outpace even tremendous demand from electric-vehicle companies.